 Are you prepared to hand the ropes over to new employees?
 Here are some tips that can position you toward success:

 Want to learn more about how your business can prepare for the Silver Tsunami?
-Register now for Polaris MEP’s newest event “Solving the Aging Workforce Crisis with Job Instruction” to be held November 29, 2018, 7:30-9:30am, at the Greater Providence Chamber of Commerce (30 Exchange Terrace, Providence, Rhode Island, 02903).
+Register now for Polaris MEP’s newest event “Solving the Aging Workforce Crisis with Job Instruction” to be held March 14, 2019, 7:30-9:30am, at Polaris MEP office (315 Iron Horse Way, Providence, Rhode Island, 02908).

 This presentation will familiarize you with an effective training process called Job Instruction, part of the Training Within Industry program developed in the 1940s to support the war effort.
 This proven systematic method reduces training times by 50%, provides a process for capturing employee knowledge, and strongly supports increased knowledge retention in trainees.
 Data from a detailed case study will be shared supporting the proven track record of this program.
 Don’t delay – register now!